cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 The `MakeCodec` function is the last important function of the `app.go` file.
 The goal of this function is to instantiate a codec `cdc` (e.g. [amino](./amino.md)) and calls the `RegisterCodec(*codec.Codec)` method of each module used within the application to register `cdc` to each module.

-In turn, the `RegisterCodec` function of each module register the custom interfaces and type structures of their respective module so that they can be marhsaled and unmarshaled.
+In turn, the `RegisterCodec` function of each module register the custom interfaces and type structures of their respective module so that they can be marshaled and unmarshaled.

-You can see an example of a `MakeCodec` [here](You can see an example of an `initChainer` [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/app.go#L189-L198).).
+You can see an example of a `MakeCodec` [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/app.go#L189-L198).

 ## Modules